westonstearns/Kaggle-Python-Tutorial/chapter2.md

 test_object("features_one",
             incorrect_msg = msg)

-msg = "It looks liek the score was not computed correctly.
+msg = "It looks like the score was not computed correctly.
 Try re-submitting the code!" test_function("print",3,
             incorrect_msg = msg)